-- 4.8 Windows should not be placed on sidewalls overlooking neighbouring properties.
-High level, non-opening windows with obscure glass may be an acceptable solution in certain circumstances. - 4.9 As outlined in the Local Plan, proposals for two-storey and first floor extensions should ensure that a minimum back-to-back distance of 22 metres is retained to preserve privacy (Figure 4.4).
+- 4.9 Windows should not be placed on side walls overlooking neighbouring properties.
+High level, non-opening windows with obscure glass may be an acceptable solution in certain circumstances. - 4.10 As outlined in the Local Plan First Review 1995-2011 (section 13.36), proposals for twostorey and first floor extensions should ensure that a minimum back-to-back distance of 22 metres is retained to preserve privacy (Figure 4.4).
 An extension may not be acceptable where the existing back-to-back distance is less than 22 metres and privacy is a concern.